 You can find even more helpful tips about driving in Iceland here

-rent a car in iceland
+should I rent a car in Iceland

 Recommended rental cars